The registry and your data

 • outputs (what the registry provides to the people who access it)

-NHS Digital will publish regular reports on the data to support services.
-There will not be any information to identify individuals in the reports.
+NHS England publish regular reports on the data to support BCIR services and their delivery.
+No identifiable information is included within the reports.

 How is my data kept safe?